jebowe3/Web-Mapping-Intro/README.md

 ## Lesson 3: Adding a Time Slider and Temporal Legend to Update the Data by Time

 When we added the tooltip content to our map, we noticed that each wildfire had a time stamp.
 It would be nice if we could filter our data to display wildfires by year so that we can compare acres burned annually and see if we can discern any trend over the last decade.
-As it happens, there is a way to filter the visibility of our wildfire data with an interactive time slider element and we will see how to do it in this lesson.
+As it happens, there is a way to filter the visibility of our wildfire data with an interactive time slider element and we will see how to make one in this lesson.

 ### Adding a Time Slider